anthonykarrick/WBSales/README.md

-# OpenSea Sales Twitter Bot 🤖
+# OpenSea Wild Bunch Sales Twitter Bot 🤖

 A (quickly put together) bot that monitors Opensea sales for a given collection & then posts them to Twitter.